kemalcr/kemal-cache/README.md

 When `max_ttl` is set, both `ttl_resolver` results and the `expires_in` fallback are clamped to that maximum.

+Invalid TTL behavior is fail-fast:

-Resolved TTL values must be positive.
+- `expires_in` must be positive

-`max_ttl`, when set, must also be positive.
+- `max_ttl`, when set, must be positive
+- `ttl_resolver` may return `nil` or a positive TTL
+- zero or negative resolved TTL values raise `ArgumentError`

 ### Methods And Status Codes